dornech/utils-msoffice/README.md

 - submodule for Microsoft VBA constants
 - submodule with utilities for Microsoft Office in general
 - submodule with utilities for Microsoft Excel including "pythonic" access to ExcelAPI
-- submodule for interfacing calling COM scripting with Microsoft Office applications
+- submodule for interfacing caller with Microsoft Office applications via Python Wrapper

 Note: as I am coming from camel case notation I was struggling a little bit with the Python naming conventions.
 However, for publishing I tried to increase compliance with Python naming conventions and added snake case